yutu58/CubeTrainer/README.md

 # Lithium (Speedcubing training software)
-Training software that can be used to practice specific steps of solving multiple variants of the Rubik's cube.
+Training software that can be used to practice specific steps of solving variants of the Rubik's cube.

 ## Main to-do List
 - [x] Support for skewb L2L (Main purpose)